ecrasevv/ClientServer/README.md

 A simple C Client-Server implementation in C.
 Not finished.

-## TODO:
+## TODO
+- Create a thread for each client connection
-- allow multiple connections
+- Allows the client to send multiple messages